Combined Competence and Knowledge Qualification

 Level 2 Mathematics & Level 2 English

-- Be aged 16 or over & have officially left school
+Must be aged 16 or over & have officially left school.

-- Be employed (NOT self employed) in the relevant occupational sector working at least 30 hours per week.
+Must be employed (NOT self-employed) in the relevant occupational sector, working a minimum of 30 hours per week.

 Learning and assessment